michaelpnash/emacs-for-scala/README.md

 Please see <a href="http://jglobal.com/emacs-for-scala/" target="_new">http://jglobal.com/emacs-for-scala/</a> for a series of articles describing the Emacs config I've published here.

+By default, the "emacs" launch script here is set up to launch Emacs in GUI mode, using the Emacs for OSX, and not to use client-server mode.
+If you want to use character-mode, add the param "-nw" to the startup script.
+This is useful if you want to use Emacs on a remote system, or to use it with Tmux or Screen.

 For faster startup of Emacs, you can do two things: Compile the elisp, or use Emacs in client-server mode.

-For client-server mode, put the scripts 'emacsserver' and 'emacs' found in this repo in your path (before any other emacs), and then run "emacs ." - if the server is not running, it will start it, then subsequent launches of emacs will be very quick.
+For client-server mode, put the scripts 'emacsserver' and 'emacsclient' found in this repo in your path (before any other emacs), and then run "emacs ." - if the server is not running, it will start it, then subsequent launches of emacs will be very quick.

 The scripts are intended for OSX, but could easily be adapted.